Skip to content

 MSVC

-To avoid any potential confusion, here's a brief clarification on confusing products:
+To avoid any potential confusion, here's a brief clarification on product names:

 • Visual Studio is a full IDE for C#, C++, .NET development, the original one (purple) #